 The Qisla Tosabog complex includes three yards of various sizes.
 Each of them is surrounded by a large two-storey houses that are decorated from outside with carved wooden columns.
 Nowadays the palace accommodates a health center where one can spend weekend and taste the dishes of Khorezmian cuisine.

-How to Get to Khiva
+Travel to Khiva

 There are two daily flights from Tashkent to Urgench taking 1 h 20 min.
 There are also straight international flights from Russian cities like Moscow and Saint-Petersburg.